artulloss/Hotbar/README.md

 Console - The servers console
 Player's name, for example ARTulloss (my ign) (Players names ARE capitilization sensitive)

-The third part of the command formate specifies if you want to have the player run the command as an OP, or have them run it without OP.
+The third part of the command format specifies if you want to have the player run the command as an OP, or have them run it without OP.
+I recommend leaving this false in most cases unless absolutely needed.
+If console is executing, ensure it's false because there is no reason at all for OP.

 #### Replacable in commands
 You can use these in your commands to make refrences to the player!